-Joining 4 O’Clock Club on CBBC in series seven, which aired at the beginning of the year, Nathan Clarke could be seen playing the role of the new music teacher, Danny Boyd.
-Nathan is also involved in voiceover roles, including Thomas & Friends, and can regularly be seen on stage in a number of theatres, including London’s Trafalgar Studios where he played Saleem Khan in East is East alongside Ayub Khan-Din and Jane Horrocks.
-Sitting down with us recently, we talk about CBBC’s 4 O’Clock Club, stage work and his most challenging roles.
+Joining the cast of 4 O’Clock Club on CBBC in Series 7, which aired at the beginning of the year, Nathan Clarke could be seen playing the role of the new music teacher, Danny Boyd.
+Nathan is also involved in voiceover roles, including Thomas & Friends, and he has stage experience in a number of theatres such as London’s Trafalgar Studios where he played Saleem Khan in East is East alongside Ayub Khan-Din and Jane Horrocks.
+Sitting down with Nathan recently, we talk about his role of Danny Boyd in CBBC’s 4 O’Clock Club, his previous stage work and his most challenging roles.

 It’s an honour to play a music teacher in 4 O’Clock Club.
-It’s a show that focusses heavily on the musical element so it felt like a huge responsibility but an opportunity I was really grateful for.
-They’re huge shoes to fill because Jason Callendar, the actor who played the previous music teacher, Dexter Harris, is fantastic, and I really respect and admire his work in the previous seasons.
-It felt like there was a huge weight on my shoulders to take that on but yeah I’m really lucky they chose me for the part.
+It’s a show that focuses heavily on the musical element so it felt like a huge responsibility but an opportunity I was really grateful for.
+They’re huge shoes to fill because Jason Callender, the actor who played the previous music teacher, Dexter Harris, is fantastic, and I really respect and admire his work in the previous seasons.
+It felt like there was a huge weight on my shoulders to take that on but yeah, I’m really lucky they chose me for the part.